adilgit88/CS230-draw-it-or-lose-it/README.md

 ## 🧘‍♂️ Module 8: Journal Reflection

-**Who was the client and what were their software needs?**
+**1. Who was the client and what were their software needs?**
-The Gaming Room, creator of *Draw It or Lose It*, wanted to expand their Android game into a web-based app usable across desktop and mobile platforms.
+The client was The Gaming Room, seeking to expand their existing Android-only game, Draw It or Lose It, into a web-based and multi-platform distributed application.

-**What did I do well?**
+**2. What did you do particularly well in developing this documentation?**
-I structured the software design cleanly and applied design patterns effectively.
-My system evaluations were thorough and well-aligned with client needs.
+I clearly identified the client’s needs and applied design patterns effectively.
+My system evaluation was detailed and justified based on the requirements.

-**What helped during the design phase?**
+**3. What about the process of working through a design document did you find helpful when developing the code?**
-The document gave me a clear framework to guide development.
-Writing out design constraints and platform decisions helped me avoid rework later.
+It helped me structure my thoughts and plan the development stages.
+By outlining design constraints and platform characteristics, I could make more informed decisions before writing code.

-**What would I revise?**
+**4. If you could revise one part of the work, what would it be?**
-I would refine the UML diagram and make clearer connections between classes.
-Also, I’d break down the domain model with more real-use examples.
+I would include more technical diagrams like component or deployment diagrams for visual clarity.
+These would enhance communication with developers.

-**How did I meet user needs?**
+**5. How did you interpret the user’s needs and implement them in your software design?
+Why is it important?**
-By prioritizing cross-platform compatibility, secure login, and scalable architecture—all central to The Gaming Room’s expansion plan.
+I broke down user stories and system goals into concrete components, such as ensuring unique names and single instances.
+Meeting user needs ensures the system is both functional and intuitive.

-**How did I approach software design and what will I do next time?**
+**6. How did you approach designing software?
+What would you use again in future designs?**
-I broke the problem into layers (presentation, logic, backend) and used proven patterns.
-In the future, I’ll integrate testing and CI/CD from the start.
+I used modular thinking, applied common design patterns, and emphasized system scalability and security.
+In the future, I’ll also use tools like UML diagrams and agile documentation to improve the planning phase.

 ---